numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 =========================

 In order to display quantitative measurements, we have seen in the previous section that we should start from the collection of runtime for different target values.
-Those target values can be a :math:`f-` or indicator value (see [BBO2016biobj]_).
+Those target values can be a :math:`f`- or indicator value (see [BBO2016biobj]_).
 In the performance assessment setting, a problem is the quadruple :math:`\mathcal{P}=(n,f_\theta,\theta,f^{\rm target}_\theta)` where :math:`f^{\rm target}_\theta` is the target function value.
 This means that we collect runtime of problems.

 Formally, the runtime of a problem is denoted as